zjma/poker-dapp/readme.md

 ### Threshold scalar multiplication
 In this protocol, a group of users has previously shared a secret scalar `s`, and now collaboratively compute `s*P` for a group element `P` without revealing `s`.

+NOTE: called "threshold" since we may soon migrate to a t-out-of-n secret instead of the current n-out-of-n secret.

 The caller initializes a scalar multiplication as follows.
 - On-chain state: the group element `P` to be raised.